One of the great joys of life is passing along a treasured resource for others to enjoy.

 Building a DIY Second Brain — Move fast.
 Stay lean.
 Work “just-in-time.”
 Not “just-in-case.”
 Tiago Forte’s articles changed my view on work and productivity so much that I wanted to give you a way to do it for cheap.

-You and Your Research — Drop the modesty.
+You and Your Research.
+Drop the modesty.
 The first step to doing great work is to take a stand that you want to do it.
 That’s the easy part.
-What follows is the part where you have to actually do it.

 Maker’s Schedule, Manager’s Schedule — Makers hate meetings.
 Managers’ entire days are filled with them.
 Makers don’t understand managers.
 Managers don’t understand makers.
 How can we deal with this to avoid organizational conflict?
 My application: I try to split my days into maker/manager blocks.
 As a coach, I lead people.
 But I also have to make stuff.
 It’s worked fairly well, and visiting this essay won’t hurt your own efforts.